 2ct round = 8mm

-So when you will be buying your diamond you will be able to tell the carat weight you will need based on the size you like.
+So when buying a diamond, you will be able to tell the carat weight you need based on the size you like.

 How To Buy A Diamond Engagement Ring?
 The Process